Excessive Sweating (Hyperhidrosis)

 Oral anticholinergic drugs such as glycopyrrolate (Robinul) are not commonly used for excessive sweating, because in order to work they often produce side effects like dry mouth and blurred vision.

 Botox and Excessive Sweating

-Fifty (50) units of Botox are injected into roughly 20 spots in each armpit.
+A small amount of Botox is injected with a very fine needle into roughly 25 to 20 spots in each armpit.
 This may produce approximately six months of relief from sweating.
 The injections are uncomfortable, but use of a very small injection needle makes them tolerable.

-Now that this treatment has received FDA approval for hyperhidrosis, many health insurers are providing coverage for the injections and the Botox itself, which is quite costly.
+Now that this treatment has received FDA approval for hyperhidrosis, many health insurers are providing coverage for the injections and the Botox itself after other treatments have failed.